Pattern-Projects/blender-ucd-project/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- Some of the text on the website has been copied from [blender.org](https://www.blender.org/)

 ### Media
-- The photos used in this site were obtained from ...
+- The images for the website are taken from [blender.org](https://www.blender.org/)
+- The logo for the website is an edit of the logo from [blender.org](https://www.blender.org/)

 ### Acknowledgements